Juicy Oven Roasted Chicken

 Instructions

-7. Check for Doneness: To ensure the chicken is cooked thoroughly, use a meat thermometer to check the internal temperature.
-Insert the thermometer into the thickest part of the thigh without touching the bone.
-The chicken is safe to eat when the internal temperature reaches 165°F (74°C)*.
+• To ensure the chicken is cooked thoroughly, use a meat thermometer to check the internal temperature in the thickest part of the thigh without touching the bone.
+It's safe when the internal temperature is 165°F (74°C).
+Cooking times will vary, so it's essential to confirm the chicken's doneness with a thermometer.

-9. Carving: Carve the chicken by removing the legs, wings, and breast meat.
+• Carve the chicken by removing the legs, wings, and breast meat.
 Use a sharp knife and cutting board.
-Serve with your favorite sides.
+Serve with your favorite sides!

 Notes